cockroachdb/docs/v19.2/cockroachcloud-upgrade-policy.md

 ## Major Version Upgrades

-["Major" version releases](https://www.cockroachlabs.com/docs/releases/) contain new functionality and potentially backward-incompatible changes to CockroachDB (for example, v19.2.x → v20.1.x).
+[Major version releases](https://www.cockroachlabs.com/docs/releases/) contain new functionality and potentially backward-incompatible changes to CockroachDB (for example, v19.2.x → v20.1.x).

 If you are a [CockroachCloud Admin](cockroachcloud-console-access-management.html#console-admin), you will receive an email notification for each major version release.
 The email will have instructions on how to opt in to have your clusters upgraded to the new version.